sillygoose/cs_esphome/README.md

     `python3 cs_esphome/cs_esphome.py`

+    Run the InfluxDB dashbaord and confirm that the database is being ppoulated with records.
 #
 ### Docker setup
 Once you have the working `cs_esphome.yaml` and `cs_esphome_secrets.yaml` files you can build a Docker container that runs **CS/ESPHome**: